(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Use cooling products: Certain products may help, such as cooler packs to place on the back of your neck, or cooling pillows to sleep on at night.
 You could also purchase a small handheld fan to use throughout the day, as needed.
 There are even ones you may wear around your neck, so you always have one close by.

-Some integrative therapies that help patients cope with stress and anxiety—including yoga, acupuncture, relaxation techniques and cognitive behavioral therapy—may also help manage hot flashes, along with other strategies.
+Some supportive care services that help patients cope with stress and anxiety—including yoga, acupuncture, relaxation techniques and cognitive behavioral therapy—may also help manage hot flashes, along with other strategies.

 Are there medications that help reduce hot flashes?